wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 </tr>

 <tr>
-<td>Upgrade to Azure Storage SDK for Java 2.0</td>
+A<td>Upgrade to Microsoft Azure Storage SDK for Java 2.0</td>
-<td>HDInsight version 3.2 is upgraded to use the latest version of the Azure Storage SDK for Java.
+A<td>HDInsight version 3.2 is upgraded to use the latest version of the Microsoft Azure Storage SDK for Java.
 This contains several important bug fixes over the current 0.6.0 version.</td>
 <td>HDP</td>
 <td>All</td>
 <td>N/A</td>